SFGrenade/ModdingHelper/ReadMe.md

-# MenuThemesInGame
+# ModdingHelper

-This is a mod for the game Hollow Knight
+This is a collection of helper classes for Hollow Knight mods